madhug-nadig/articles/_posts/2017-08-23-understanding-dbscan-and-scikit-implementation-machine-learning.md

 ![DBSCAN - Visualizing clusters]({{site.baseurl}}/images/dbscan_viz.png)

-As expected, DB is able to cluster the dataset in very sensible way.
+As expected, DBSCAN is able to cluster the dataset in very sensible way.
 We didn't have to tell the algorithm how many clusters there might be, it just figured it out.
-If we zoom in a bit, we can also see the outlier (marked in black):
+If we zoom in a bit, we can also see the outliers (marked in black):

 ![DBSCAN - Visualizing clusters]({{site.baseurl}}/images/dbscan_outliers.png)

 A comprehensive analysis and visualization of various clustering algorithms on toy datasets can be found in [Sklearn's website](https://scikit-learn.org/stable/auto_examples/cluster/plot_cluster_comparison.html).
 I would recommend for the reader to have a look at that.

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>